fb pixel

 Natalie Richer in front of a bookshelf Dr. Natalie RicherKinesiology and Applied Health

 Aging is accompanied by a loss of balance and an increased risk of falls, which can be debilitating, costly, and damaging to quality of life.
 Understanding the cause of falls is essential to preventing them.
 In our laboratory, we use electroencephalography (EEG) to examine which brain areas are involved in balance and how their involvement changes with age.
 We also aim to find new ways to improve balance in the elderly population.
 Students who work in our laboratory will be involved in a project that examines the effect of attentional focus on postural control in healthy aging.
-They will be trained to use EEG and a force platform and will help in data collections and data processing.
+They will be trained to use EEG and will help in data collections and data processing.
 This will allow them to gain experience in neuromechanical research and learn research-related skills.

 To learn more about Dr. Richer's research, please visit their ResearchGate profile: